MicrosoftDocs/azure-docs/articles/logic-apps/tutorial-build-schedule-recurring-logic-app-workflow.md

 Sometimes, you might want to run operations on data in your workflow, and then use the results in later actions.
 To save these results so that you can easily reuse or reference them, you can create variables to store those results after processing them.
 You can create variables only at the top level in your logic app.

-By default, the previous **Get route** action returns the current travel time with traffic in seconds through the **Travel Duration Traffic** field.
+By default, the previous **Get route** action returns the current travel time with traffic in seconds from the **Travel Duration Traffic** property.
 By converting and storing this value as minutes instead, you make the value easier to reuse later without converting again.

 1. Under the **Get route** action, select **New step**.